oaeg/hello-world/README.md

 # hello-world
-a first 'real' step into github or just another repository
+the first 'real' step into github, or just another repository